publitas/docs/source/rest-v1.md

 where `-within1000.jpg` is dependent on the type of image.

 <aside class="notice">
-Instances where size attributes have to be added to the url are documented accordingly.
+Instances where size attributes have to be added to the URL are documented accordingly.
 </aside>